 Other possible contributors to the development of acne keloidalis nuchae include systemic disorders such as hypothyroidism, excess androgens, autoimmunity and insulin resistance.

 Lastly, heat and humidity can also exacerbate symptoms.

 Who is at risk?

-AKN effects between 0.45% and 9% of the population.
-It is most predominant among dark-skinned men, particularly those of African descent, although it can also affect Caucasians.
-The condition starts after adolescence and is rare after the age of 55 years.
+Acne keloidalis nuchae affects between 0.45% and 9% of the population.
+While there are cases among women, it is most prevalent among African Americans, with a male to female ratio of 20:1.
+This condition starts after adolescence and is rare after the age of 55 years.

 Over-the-Counter and Prescription Treatments